William5553/triv/README.md

 npm i
 ```

-3. Rename the .env.example file to .env and modify the file with the necessary API keys
+3. Rename the .env.example file to .env and modify the file with the necessary API keys (The only required ones are token and prefix)

 [Get a discord token here](https://discord.com/developers/applications)

 4. Run this command in a command prompt to start the bot